 The Mediterranean style planting includes yuccas, sedums, artemisias and phormiums.
 Terracotta urns and planters filled with exotics, agapanthus and summer annuals create a welcoming and relaxed ambience.
-Box hedging provides structure and hanging baskets offer interest above eye level.
+Lavender hedging provides structure and hanging baskets offer interest above eye level.

 The garden is formal in appearance and divided into five beds edged with golden oregano.
 Vegetables, fruit and flowers are all grown organically.
 The fully restored 36ft long greenhouse is used to grow heritage tomatoes, cucumber, melons and ‘Black Hamburg’ grapes.